mistydemeo/vox_explainer_history/article.md

 ## 10) How is the world responding to this crisis?

 On January 30, the WHO declared the outbreak a global public health emergency.
-Though it advised countries not to put in place travel or trade restrictions against China, several — including Russia and Singapore — sealed their borders, and even more have followed with the same move since.

-Meanwhile, the US government dramatically escalated its response — issuing its highest-level travel advisory, quarantining citizens evacuated from China, and temporarily banning foreign nationals who have recently been to the East Asian country from coming in.

-By February 25, CDC added travel advisories for South Korea, Italy, Iran, and Japan and warned that further Covid-19 spread in the US means “disruption to everyday life might be severe.”

-The severe measures can be explained by the fact that there’s still a lot we don’t know about this new virus — and that we have no enforceable international law governing outbreak responses.
-So countries can basically do what they want in response to pandemic threats without getting penalized, even if the WHO advises against whatever actions they’re taking.

-That appears to be the case in China, where the most dramatic — and unprecedented — response is currently playing out.
+The most dramatic — and unprecedented — response is currently playing out in China, the country with the most Covid-19 cases.
 “China has implemented the most extensive cordon sanitaire [or quarantine] in the history of humankind,” Gostin told Vox.
 “They’ve restricted movements, caused fear and panic.
 They’ve violated human rights.”

+The severe measures can be explained by the fact that there’s still a lot we don’t know about this new virus — and that we have no enforceable international law governing outbreak responses.
+So countries can basically do what they want in response to pandemic threats without getting penalized, even if the WHO advises against whatever actions they’re taking.

 Authorities there have also censored information and silenced the whistleblowers who tried to sound the alarm sooner than Chinese authorities were willing, and kicked out foreign journalists critical of China’s outbreak response.
 But again, because of the weakness of global health law, the international community has remained mostly silent about these actions.

+But the effects of Covid-19 are being felt around the world.
+Fears about how the outbreak might affect business prompted a stock market crash.
+Flights, events, conferences, and meetings have been canceled the world over, while some countries have opted to seal their borders to people from affected areas.

+In recent weeks, the US government dramatically escalated its response: issuing its highest-level travel advisories, quarantining citizens evacuated from China, and banning foreign nationals who have recently been to China from coming in, as well as travelers from Iran.

+Cities and states are also taking their own measures — including declaring states of emergency, in the case of Washington, and canceling events — while federal agencies work to expand access to Covid-19 diagnostic testing and develop a vaccine.

+On February 25, the CDC warned there may be a lot more to come; “disruption to everyday life might be severe.”
+This means Americans can expect more cancellations, quarantines, and social distancing efforts.
+(To read more about those, see this explainer.)

 ## 11) How might this end?